Lydia361/Lydia361/README.md

 - 👋 Hi, I’m @Lydia361
 - 👀 I’m interested in data science and mobile app development
-- 🌱 I’m always learning python
+- 🌱 I’m always learning python and R
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data abalysis and data science tasks
-- 📫 How to reach me :lydiakinyua361@gmail.com
+- - 📫 How to reach me :lydiakinyua361@gmail.com

 <!---
-Lydia361/Lydia361 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.

 --->